If cleaning your home is a project you postpone until winter is back, then this list of cleaning hacks everyone should know is just what you need.

-- Give yourself enough time (and help) for any big tasks set for the month ahead.
+- Give yourself enough time (and help) for any big tasks for the month ahead.

 And just like that, you are cleaning as you go rather than cleaning all at once.

-My favorite way (if there is one) to clean a home.
+My favorite way (if there is one) is to clean a home.

-I have done this system for just under a decade and it has been life-changing for me and my family.
+I have done this system for under a decade, and it has been life-changing for my family and me.
 No more working all weekend to clean our home on beautiful spring days.
-Now it is spread out into small and easy tasks that we incorporate into our schedule throughout the entire year.
+Now it is spread out into small and easy tasks that we incorporate into our schedule throughout the year.